-The agent is subscribed to the queue but they are not available for new inbound conversations.
-The dispatch mechanism will not take the agent into consideration when reserving queue items.
+The agent is subscribed to the queue but they’re not available for new inbound conversations.
+The dispatch mechanism won’t take the agent into consideration when reserving queue items.

-The agent is subscribed to the queue but and available for new inbound conversations in principle.
-However, they are already participating in the maximum number of active conversations.
-The dispatch mechanism will not reserve any further queue items for them.
+The agent is subscribed to the queue and available for new inbound conversations in principle.
+However, they’re already participating in the maximum number of active conversations.
+The dispatch mechanism won’t reserve any further queue items for them.

 - Not subscribed

-The availability of agents to respond to a conversation request can only be determined once the Collaboration Server has enough information to determine which queue to assign the request to.
+The Unblu Collaboration Server can only determine the availability of agents to respond to a conversation request once it has enough information to determine which queue to assign the request to.
 In part, this depends on the named area that the visitor’s request relates to.

 If you use the concierge, the named area may not be known until the visitor selects it during the onboarding process.
-This means that the Collaboration Server cannot determine whether or not there are agents available to respond to their request.
+This means that the Collaboration Server can’t determine whether there are agents available to respond to their request before onboarding.